Jimbly/dcjam2025/Jimb-TODO.md

 * remove DEBUG events

 Polish
+* random NPCs moving around the station
 * race game
   * ramp-up period with only a few asteroids
   * slightly bigger minimum gap between them
+  * ignore asteroids we can't see when switching lanes? (or, just block/queue the lane switch?)
   * use `combat-hit-crit-2` in race game upon death
-  * travel game: do a "safe!" thing for a moment so you stop pressing forward at the end?
+  * do a "safe!" thing for a moment so you stop pressing forward at the end?
 * fullscreen map view spread color to full view
 * fade out ent at start of combat
 * critical health draw red